 From the legacy of Barbie and Cabbage Patch Kids comes a new era of dolls, Blythe dolls.
-Like Barbie, Blythe dolls are fashion dolls that stand 11 inches high with an oversized head and eyes that change colour by a pull of a string.
+Like Barbie, Blythe dolls are fashion dolls that stand 11 inches or 28 cm tall with an oversized head and eyes that change colour by a pull of a string.
 They can come with moveable body parts for an additional charge.
 The unique charm and appeal of these dolls stem from the adorable characters that they portray.
-Once you choose your doll by hair type, you will receive your doll with one outfit and accessories.
+Once you choose your Blythe doll by hair type, you will receive your doll with one outfit and accessories.
 The surprise of what you receive makes for an exciting reception.
 In the rare occasion that the particular style of the doll is not to your taste, you can also customize clothing to suit your taste.
 The eyes can be changed to match with a specific outfit or personality.
 A cord coming out of the back of the head will close the eyes and change them to another colour.
 The direction of the eyes also changes in the process.
 You will be able to buy additional outfits and, with some research, find patterns to sew your own clothing.
 These dolls are an art that ties at the heartstrings.
 Sentimental doll enthusiasts will complete their collection with these dolls and retain enjoyment for years to come.

 How Tall Is A Blythe Doll?
 What Sizes Does The Blythe Doll Come In?

 When Were Blythe Dolls Created and Who Designed Blythe Doll?